35th Oregon Writing Festival

-Jay Rishel (Wilsonville H.S.) is looking for teachers, grad. students, local authors to serve as Workshop Leaders for the following grade level groupings: Grades 4-5, Grades 6-8, and Grades 9-12.
+Serve as a Workshop Leader.
+We are looking for teachers, local authors, or grad. students for the following grade level groupings: Grades 4-5, Grades 6-8, and Grades 9-12.

 IMPORTANT NOTES & SUGGESTIONS:

-The most frequent criticism of workshops has been that workshop leaders talk too much.
-Workshops are scheduled for students to write under the guidance of experienced teachers.
-Please prepare a writing activity, introduce it briefly [no more than 5 minutes], and allow maximum time for students to write and share their work.
-The purpose of your workshop is to assist and encourage the students' writing.
+Workshops are designed for students to write under the guidance of experienced teachers.
+Please prepare a writing activity, introduce it briefly (no more than 2 - 3 minutes), and allow maximum time for students to write; then share their work in a read-around, with brief comments by the Workshop Leader.
+The purpose of the workshop is to assist and encourage the students' writing.
 They benefit from active involvement in writing.

 Workshop Proposals are due by mid-April